Maximilian I of Mexico: Cultural portrayals

 In the wake of his death, carte-de-visite cards with photographs commemorating his execution circulated both among his followers and among those who wished to celebrate his death.
 One such card featured a photograph of the shirt he wore to his execution, riddled with bullet holes.

 Composer Franz Liszt included a "Marche funèbre, en mémoire de Maximilian I, empereur de Mexique" (a funeral march, in memory of Maximilian I, Emperor of Mexico) among the pieces in his famous collection of piano pieces entitled Années de pèlerinage.

-In Vienna, mementos of Emperor Maximilian I of Mexico are on display at the Schatzkammer Museum in the Hofburg Palace in Vienna.
+In Vienna, mementos of Emperor Maximilian I of Mexico and of the Second Mexican Empire are on display at the Schatzkammer Museum in the Hofburg Palace, at Heeresgeschichtliches Museum and at the Imperial Furniture Collection.
 A statue of Maximilian stands today in the 13th district of Vienna in front of the entrance to the Schönbrunn Palace Park.
 In Bad Ischl, the Maximilian fountain on the Traun, built in 1868, is a reminder of him.

-In Italy, there is a statue of Maximilian is in Trieste, brought back to its original place, Piazza Venezia, from the park of the Miramare Castle in 2009.
-Maximilian now “overlooks” part of the port of Trieste again.
-The Rostrata Columna, dedicated to him in 1876 in Maximilian Park in Pula, a work by Heinrich von Ferstel, was brought to Venice in 1919 as Italian spoils of war and is now, rededicated, on the edge of the Giardini pubblici.
+In Italy, there is a statue of Maximilian in Trieste, brought back to its original place, Piazza Venezia, from the park of the Miramare Castle in 2009.
+Maximilian now "overlooks" part of the port of Trieste again.
+The Rostrata Columna, dedicated to him in 1876 in Maximilian Park in Pula, a work by Heinrich von Ferstel, was brought to Venice in 1919 as Italian spoils of war and is now, rededicated, on the edge of the Giardini della Biennale.